Biological Capital’ links…

 (?) incompleted profile; Other resources: Plant diversity of Kerala , Birds of Kerala, Vertebrates of Kerala

-In this scenario, humans should concerned about saving biodiversity because of the benefits it provides us–biological resources and ecosystem services.
-However, nature provides social and spiritual benefits as well.
+In this scenario, humans should concerned about saving biodiversity (species-genetic-ecosystem) because of the benefits it provides us.
+However, nature provides social, economic and spiritual benefits as well.

 22, MAY : The International Day for Biological Diversity (IDB) to increase understanding and awareness of biodiversity issues.